 “I can’t walk, but my vision is perfect.”

-“She’s lost twenty pounds since the army tried to stick me at a desk.”
+“Irma’s lost twenty-pounds since the army tried to stick me at a desk.”

-“You will walk again, Mr. Gutierrez…” The nurse heads toward the open doorway.
+“You will walk again, Mr. Gutierrez.”
+She heads to the open doorway.
 “All you have to do is cooperate with the people who want to help you.”

 “Cooperate with people who don’t know any better than to offer a skinny woman a fake leather chair on a hot day?”